simon-smart88/disagapp/README.md

 Disagapp was built using the [{shinyscholar}](https://github.com/simon-smart88/shinyscholar) template which was itself forked from {wallace} v2.0.5 ([CRAN](https://cran.r-project.org/package=wallace), [website](https://wallaceecomod.github.io/wallace/index.html))

-It is currently in active development.
+It is currently in pre-alpha.

 Install *disagapp* via Github and run the application with the following R code.